aselya/AI_Agent_Traffic_Intersection_Model/README.md

-This program contains two simulations of the St. Paul and Commonwealth Ave intersection/n One Simulation, uses a pre-programmed pattern to change the lights The other uses a series of agents using first order logic rules to change the lights
+This program contains two simulations of the St. Paul and Commonwealth Ave intersection

+One Simulation, uses a pre-programmed pattern to change the lights The other uses a series of agents using first order logic rules to change the lights